Tuesday, January 31, 2023

 What is the best way to care for old age?
 Raffelhüschen's four recommendations are, "Don't put all your eggs in one basket!"

-The best long-term investment is in stocks with a return of 5% after inflation.
-It is still the best choice compared to bonds or real estate.
+The best long-term investment is stocks, which return 5% after inflation.
+They are still the best choice compared to bonds or real estate.

 Inflation developed strongly after years of zero interest rates and price stability in the eurozone.

-Primarily due to energy costs, producer prices for commercial products increased from January 2021 to September 2022 by nearly 46%, while the inflation for consumer prices in the eurozone reached a record 10%.
+Primarily due to energy costs, producer prices for commercial products rose by nearly 46% from January 2021 to September 2022, while consumer prices in the eurozone reached a record increase of 10%.
 Energy will remain expensive, so high inflation will stay with us in the coming months.

 The reasons for the present situation - the Corona pandemic and the war in Ukraine - are apparent, but one factor usually needs to be included: the quantity of money in circulation.